 Efficient picking and packing

 Many dark stores are often laid out in a traditional store format, allowing staff members to locate items quickly.
-Being smaller than tradition fulfilment centres means that pickers can quickly navigate around the store.
-Therefore, the layout of dark stores reduces the likelihood of delays and ensures that order can be efficiently picked, packed and delivered to customers.
+Being smaller than traditional fulfilment centres means that pickers can quickly navigate around the store.
+Therefore, the layout of dark stores reduces the likelihood of delays and ensures that orders can be efficiently picked, packed and delivered to customers.